dmachard/dmachard.github.io/content/posts/0053-coredns-dnstap-tls.md

 ---
-title: "Secure your DNSTAP streams with TLS on CoreDNS"
+title: "Secure DNSTAP streams with TLS encryption in CoreDNS"
-summary: "This post explains how to enable TLS on outgoing dnstap streams with CoreDNS"
+summary: "In this post, you will see how to enable TLS encryption for outgoing dnstap streams with CoreDNS"
 date: 2023-08-28T00:00:00+01:00
 draft: false
 tags: ['coredns', 'dnstap', 'dns', 'logs', 'security']
 pin: true
 ---

-# Secure your DNSTAP streams with TLS on CoreDNS
+# Secure DNSTAP streams with TLS encryption in CoreDNS

-This post explains how to enable TLS on outgoing [dnstap](https://dnstap.info/) streams with [CoreDNS](https://coredns.io/).
-Please refer to [How to enable it on main dns servers](https://dmachard.github.io/posts/0001-dnstap-testing/#coredns) to enable DNStap in basic way.
+In this post, you will see how to enable TLS encryption for outgoing [dnstap](https://dnstap.info/) streams with [CoreDNS](https://coredns.io/).
+Before proceeding, please refer to [How to enable it on main dns servers](https://dmachard.github.io/posts/0001-dnstap-testing/#coredns) to enable DNStap in basic way.

-> TLS is supported since the version [1.11](https://github.com/coredns/coredns/releases/tag/v1.11.0)
+> Note: TLS support in CoreDNS is available starting from version [1.11](https://github.com/coredns/coredns/releases/tag/v1.11.0)

 ## Enable Secure DNSTAP with CoreDNS

-Create working folder
+Begin by creating a dedicated working folder for your secure DNStap configurations:

 ```bash
 mkdir securednstap
 cd securednstap
 ```

-Create the following `config_coredns.conf` in your working folder.
+Create a file named `config_coredns.conf` in your working folder with the following contents:

-- `tls://` to use TLS
-- `192.168.1.200:6000` is the IP/port address of your DNStap collector.
-- `skipverify`: this setting ignore TLS verification, do not use this settings in production.

 ```ini
 .:53 {